Narita Airport is one of two airports serving Tokyo handling both international and domestic flights.

-The JR operated Narita Express runs around twice an hour during the day between the airport terminals and major urban destinations such as Tokyo, Shinagawa, Shibuya , Shinjuku Ikebukuro and Yokohama .
-A Narita Express train will drop you off in Tokyo station in just under an hour.
-All seats are reserved and you need to book after you have arrived in the country.
-If you hold a Japan Rail Pass , you can reserve a seat without any additional payment.
+The JR operated Narita Express runs around twice an hour during the day between the airport terminals and major urban destinations such as Tokyo, Shinagawa, Shibuya , Shinjuku , Ikebukuro and Yokohama .
+The Narita Express will get you to Tokyo Station in just under an hour.
+All seats are reserved and you can purchase a reserved ticket easily at the JR ticket window on the underground floor below the arrival's hall.
+Seat availability is generally good.
+If you hold a Japan Rail Pass , your Narita Express ticket issued free of charge.

-Make use of the Limousine bus services from Narita Airport that can transport you to many destinations in Tokyo, including the main hotel districts.
-While it can take up to two hours in the heavy Tokyo traffic to get into the city, buses are often a more direct choice.
+Limousine bus services from Narita Airport can transport you to many destinations in Tokyo, including the main hotel districts.
+While it can take up to two hours to get into Tokyo at peak traffic times, buses are often a more direct choice.

 If you are feeling particularly extravagant, it is possible to travel by helicopter into the city from Narita.
-This is not a common choice, and is understandably pricy.
+This is not a common choice, and is understandably pricey.
 However, a number of private companies do run these services, so high-flyers should do private research to find the best options.

 Stop by the Tourist Information Centers at Narita Airport .
 They are staffed by multilingual travel experts who can answer questions and provide free maps and brochures.
-A stop at the TIC can save you lots of travel-planning time.
+A stop at the TIC can save you lots of planning time.